phalcon/documentation/docs/db-layer.md

 }
 ```

-!!! info "NOTE"
+> **NOTE**: If you wish to return the primary key when using the `lastInsertId` as an `integer`, you can use the `castLastInsertIdToInt => true` feature on the model.

-    If you wish to return the primary key when using the `lastInsertId` as an `integer`, you can use the `castLastInsertIdToInt => true` feature on the model.
+{: .alert .alert-info }

 ## Transactions
-Working with transactions is supported the same way as with PDO.
+Working with transactions is supported the same way as with with PDO.
 Using transactions increases performance in most database systems and also ensures data integrity:

 ```php
 <?php